My USA license is K2GSJ, however when I am at my second QTH in St. Martin, I operate as PJ7TM. Please check K2GSJ for my background information.

 Equipment here in St. Martin is a Kenwood TS 440S and a Hygain Patriot 640 vertical on the roof of the house.
-I mostly operate SSB on 17 meters but also can be found on 40 and 30 meters cw as well as SSB on 10 and 12 meters.
-I am usually in PJ7 5 months a year.
+I mostly operate SSB on 10 through 20 meters, but also can be found on 40 and 30 meters CW.
+I am usually in St Martin five months a year.

 I participated with the Buddipole Caribbean Dxpedition to Montserrat from April 8th thru the 16th, 2012.
 My call during the dxpedition was VP2MTM.